 10. DIY Cedar Pallet Succulent Planter

 To hold all those beautiful plants this spring, you’ll need this cedar pallet succulent planter!
 Assemble together cedar woods cut to your preferred specifications.
 You’ll have to attach a wire mesh inside using a staple gun.
-Get some soil to fill up your planter, and voila!
+Get some soil to fill up your planter.
 Your succulents now have a home.

 11. DIY Garden Planter and Birds Bath

 The beauty of DIY backyard projects is taking simple things to a whole new level!
-Just by assembling a bunch of pots, you can get a bird bath and planters in one!
-Spray paint your pots the way you like them, and drill a hole at the bottom of each.
-Then, plant your rebar firmly to the ground, and pile your pots on top of one another in alternating directions.
+Just by assembling a bunch of pots, you can get a birdbath and planters in one!
+Spray paint your pots the way you like them and drill a hole at the bottom of each.
+Plant your rebar firmly to the ground and pile your pots on top of one another in alternating directions.
 Fill each with soil.
-For the top pot, place carefully the discarded globe from a flush-mount light so the birds have somewhere to bathe.
+For the top pot, place carefully the discarded globe from a flush-mount light so the birds have a place to bathe.

 12. DIY Outdoor Lantern